thefinn93/signald/README.md

 ```json
 {"type": "send", "username": "+12024561414", "recipientNumber": "+14235290302", "messageBody": "Hello, Dave"}
 ```

-*However, it must all be sent on a single line* otherwise signald will attempt to interpret each line as json.

 ## Control Messages
 Each message sent to the control socket must be valid JSON and have a `type` field.
 The possible message types and their